fountainment/cherrysoda-engine/README.md

 ## Contribution

-Feature requests and pull requests are welcome, but don't expect the response to be very quick.

-The top priority is to make this engine more robust and more handy.
+At current stage, the top priority is to make this engine more robust and more handy.

-So before putting too much work in pull request, please create an issue that we can discuss it first.
+So, please don't hesitate to create an issue or pull request if you saw a silly bug.

+And if you encounter any problem or inconvenience when using this engine,

+you can create an issue, then I might be able to help you.

 ## Requirements